Ladder99/ladder99/docs/page/quickstart.md

 This will take several minutes to build the pipeline.

-Then visit http://localhost/d/main - enter admin/admin for username/password.
+Then visit the dashboard at http://localhost/d/main - username/password is admin/grafana.